MSUSAzureAccelerators/Conversational-Azure-OpenAI-Accelerator/README.md

 ## Demo Environment
-If you want to schedule a demo that is customized to your use case, and also enable direct customer access, request a rapid POC via email at OpenAIAccel@Microsoft.com CC: Azure_AI_Accelerator@zammo.ai.
+If you want to schedule a demo that is customized to your use case, and also enable direct customer access, request a rapid POC via email at OpenAIAccel@Microsoft.com CC: AzureOpenAI@zammo.ai.

 ## Demo Videos
  [Contoso Insurance Zammo-Azure OpenAI Demo](https://vimeo.com/792353110/314f63bbc3?share=copy)